 One of the major health benefits of adding green smoothies into your daily routine is weight loss.
-I lost 30 pounds after including one to two green smoothies each day for a few months.
+I lost 40 pounds after I started making green smoothies and whole foods a foundation to my diet.

-I wasn’t even dieting either!
+I don’t even consider the way I eat as a “diet”!
+It’s just a healthier way to eat.
 Now I maintain a healthy, ideal weight with little effort and no counting of calories, points or carbs.

 How Smoothies Help You Lose Weight